Patrick Laub

 Photo of Patrick Laub

-My name’s Patrick Laub, I’m a Lecturer at UNSW in the School of Risk and Actuarial Studies.
+My name’s Patrick Laub, I’m a Senior Lecturer at UNSW in the School of Risk and Actuarial Studies.
 I teach courses on deep learning and on statistical machine learning for actuaries.
 My PhD was in applied probability with a focus on computational methods, and it was jointly conducted between Aarhus University and University of Queensland.
-I was lucky to have as supervisors Søren Asmussen and Phil Pollett.
+My primary supervisors were Søren Asmussen (Aarhus) and Phil Pollett (UQ), with Jens Ledet Jensen as secondary supervisor at Aarhus.
 I’m interested in the intersection of maths/stats and computing in actuarial science.

 I have worked at the University of Melbourne, at ISFA in the Université Claude Bernard Lyon 1 (Lyon, France), at Google (Sydney) & Data61 (then called National ICT Australia).
 I have taught programming and probability at universities since 2009.
 For more background you can check out my LinkedIn profile or my publications below.